bioversity/explora/README.md

 (Version 3, 29 June 2007).
 See the LICENSE file in the root directory of this project for the legal details of the GPL v3.

+For further details on the project, contact:

+Maarten van Zonneveld, PhD
+Associate Scientist in Diversity Analysis for Conservation and Use Bioversity International c/o CATIE 7170 Turrialba, Costa Rica
+Email: m.vanzonneveld AT cgiar.org